 You should read this prospectus and any prospectus supplement or amendment carefully before investing in our securities.
 Our Class A Common Stock trades on the New York Stock Exchange (the "NYSE") under the ticker symbol "BRCC" and our Warrants trade on the NYSE under the ticker symbol "BRCC WS".
-On March 11, 2022, the closing sale price of our common stock as reported by NYSE was \$16.45 per share.
+On April 14, 2022, the closing price of our Class A Common Stock as reported by NYSE was \$23.12 per share and the closing price of our Public Warrants as reported by NYSE was \$7.62.
+Each of our Warrants is exercisable for one share of Class A Common Stock at an exercise price of \$11.50 per share.

 Investing in our Class A Common Stock involves a high degree of risk.
-See the section titled "Risk Factors" beginning on page 11.
+See the section titled 'Risk Factors' beginning on page 12.